jmdelong7/ebay-lister/README.md

 ## available_skus.py

-This file is used in conjunction with the ebay “Active Listings Report” which is downloaded via .csv file on ebay.
+This file is used in conjunction with the eBay “Active Listings Report” which is downloaded via .csv file on eBay.
 This file has all active listings and their skus.
 Using this file I can find which skus aren’t active and get a list of skus so I don’t have to move my inventory around.
 I am able to put items in spots that are open.

 My skus start at 10001-01 and go up to 10001-18 then 10002-01 and so on.
 This script gets all the skus which are not present in the “Active Listings Report” file (i.e. all skus that do not have 1+ quantity).